billrich126/wordpress-dropbox-upload-form/readme.txt

 === Plugin Name ===
-Contributors: Henrik
+Contributors: Ostlund
 Donate link:
 Tags: dropbox, upload
 Requires at least: 2.9.0
 Tested up to: 2.9.2
-Stable tag: 0.0.2
+Stable tag: 0.0.3

 Inserts a upload form for visitors to upload files to a Dropbox account